timothymin/timothymin.github.io/_posts/2025-04-15-policy-gradient.md

 \end{align}
 $$

-We can also subtract a baseline without harming the unbiasedness, but reduces variance.
+We can also subtract a baseline without harming the unbiasedness, but reducing variance.

 $$
 \begin{align}